 Nonprofit and Grants Research Conference Room

-The Conference Room, located on the second floor of the main library, accommodates up to ten patrons.
+The Conference Room, located on the second floor of the Main Library, accommodates up to ten people.
 This room is given preference to Nonprofit Organizations and Grant Research.
-To reserve the room please call the Information Desk at 928-373-6513.
-Provide organization’s name, requested date & time, and purpose for room use.
+To reserve the room, please call the Information Desk at (928) 373-6513.
+Provide the organization’s name, requested date and time, and purpose for room use.

-The Yuma County Library District works hard to keep its collection up-to-date, which holds true for the Nonprofit Resource Center section of the library.
-Visit the library’s dedicated Resource Center to find information on Grants, Nonprofits and/or Volunteerism.
+The Yuma County Library District works hard to keep its collection up-to-date, which holds true for the Nonprofit and Grant Resource Center section of the library.
+Visit the library’s dedicated Resource Center to find information on Grants, Nonprofits, Volunteerism, Fundraising, Philanthropy, and more.

 Trainings and Workshops

-The Nonprofit Resource Center offers trainings, workshops, and events relevant to grant writers.
+The Resource Center offers trainings, workshops, and events relevant to grant writers.

 Arizona Guide to Grants Online – Available at Main Library (in-house use only).
 The Guide Online contains detailed profiles on more than 1,800 corporations and foundations with a history of making grants to Arizona nonprofits, schools, and other community groups.
 These profiles include complete contact listings, program descriptions, areas of grantmaking interest, examples of grants awarded, and much more — all in a powerful, user-friendly searchable format.